 Groupthink is something you simply need to be aware of for the purposes of this project plan example.
 You can read more about groupthink and how to avoid it here.

 A Work Breakdown Structure (WBS) represents another, more formal way to define the list of tasks that need to be done to complete the project.
 Just as before, it’s a good idea to create the WBS with your entire project team and key stakeholders present so that no tasks are missed.

-Another important reason for doing the entire planning processes with your team, is that by getting the team to create the plan with you, you create implicit buy-in and group ownership of the plan, because they created the plan with you.
+Another important reason for doing the entire planning processes with your team is that by getting the team to create the plan with you, you create implicit buy-in and group ownership of the plan because they created the plan with you.
 This makes it far more likely that your team will be committed achieving the targets set within the plan and making a success of the plan.
 If you don’t manage to get your team involved in the planning process, then make sure you organize a meeting to walk them through the plan and take on board their feedback.
-Be flexible, updating the plan to reflect their input and you’ll get much better buy-in that if your inflexible and intransigent.
+Be flexible, updating the plan to reflect their input and you’ll get much better buy-in that if you’re inflexible and intransigent.